MicrosoftDocs/partner-rest/partner-rest/develop/get-a-referral-by-id.md

 ---
-title: Get a referral by ID
+title: Get a lead or opportunity by Id
-description: Obtain a referral by its ID. ms.date: 05/21/2019 ms.service: partner-dashboard ms.subservice: partnercenter-sdk
+description: Get a lead or opportunity by Id. ms.date: 09/30/2020 ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---

-# Get a referral by ID
+# Get a lead or opportunity by Id

 Applies to:

 - Partner API

-This topic explains how to get a referral by ID.
+This topic explains how to get a lead or co-sell opportunity by Id.

+> [!Note]
+> Leads received from the Microsoft commercial marketplace (Azure Marketplace and AppSource) are not supported.

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
 This scenario supports authentication with App+User credentials.
+- This API currently supports only user access where partners must be in one of the following roles: Global Admin, Referral Admin or Referral User.

 ## REST request